0xwonj/wonj.eth/README.md

 ### Deployment

 This site is deployed through github pages.
+To deploy, simply push to the `main` branch.